cfengine/documentation/manuals/language-concepts/bodies.markdown

     }
 ```

-Like [bundles](manuals-language-concepts-bundles.html), bodies have a *type*.
+Like [bundles][bundles], bodies have a *type*.
 The type of the body has to mach the left-hand side of the promise attribute in which it is used.
 In this case, `files` promises have an attribute `perms` that can be associated with any body of type `perms`.

 The attributes within the body are then type specific.
 Bodies of type `perms` consist of the file permissions, the file owner, and the file group, which the instance `system` sets to `644`, `root` and `root`, respectively.